ita-social-projects/SpaceToStudy-Client/README.md

 Order of testing components:

 1. simple stateless components that are used in multiple places
-2. components that depends on other components but not connected to redux and don’t have any state
+2. components that depends on other components but not connected to Redux and don’t have any state
-3. components that have internal state but are not connected to redux
+3. components that have internal state but are not connected to Redux
-4. components that connected to redux
+4. components that connected to Redux

 ##### Don’t test: